Strategically Located Lithium Projects in North and South America

-Dajin has been exploring in Nevada since 2014 and holds a 100 percent interest in the Teels Marsh and Alkali Lake projects.
+Dajin has been exploring in Nevada since 2014 and holds a 100 percent interest in the Teels Marsh valley and Alkali spring projects.
 Nevada hosts Tesla Motors’ (NASAQ:TSLA, partnered with Panasonic Corp.) new lithium-ion battery, power storage and electric vehicle gigafactory.

 - The company is exploring for brine-based lithium, which can be mined at a substantially lower cost than hard rock deposits.

 - In Nevada, Dajin holds water rights at Teels Marsh valley and water rights are in process at Alkali Spring valley.